peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Deprecated.</b> Use EDecimal from PeterO.Numbers/com.upokecenter.numbers and the output of this class's ToString method.

 <b>This class is largely obsolete.
 It will be replaced by a new version of this class in a different namespace/package and library, called  `PeterO.Numbers.EDecimal`  in the<a href="https://www.nuget.org/packages/PeterO.Numbers"> `PeterO.Numbers` </a>library (in .NET), or  `com.upokecenter.numbers.EDecimal`  in the<a href="https://github.com/peteroupc/numbers-java"> `com.github.peteroupc/numbers` </a>artifact (in Java).
-This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things), but this version of the CBOR library doesn't include any methods that explicitly take an `EDecimal`  as a parameter or return value.</b>
+This new class can be used in the `CBORObject.FromObject(object)`  method (by including the new library in your code, among other things).</b>

 Represents an arbitrary-precision decimal floating-point number.<b>About decimal arithmetic</b>